-A complication of type 1 diabetes that occurs when ketones build up in the blood.
+Diabetic ketoacidosis (DKA) is a complication of type 1 diabetes that occurs when ketones build up in the blood.
 This can happen when a person’s blood sugar is too high for too long, and can be life threatening.

 A doctor who specialises in conditions caused by problems with hormones, including type 1 diabetes.

 A form of diabetes that develops during pregnancy.
 Gestational diabetes is different to both type 1 and type 2 diabetes, and usually disappears after a woman has given birth.